mangkoran/mgk-blog/content/blog/gl-mt6000/index.md

 still a bit cheaper if I buy from Taobao.

-One limitation is that any GL.iNet devices sold on their Taobao are "CN" version which have their VPN menu in Admin Panel disabled.
+One limitation is that any GL.iNet devices sold on their Taobao are "CN" version which have their VPN section in Admin Panel hidden.
 This is done to comply with local regulation.

 Fortunately, there is a